 Chapter 2012-128, L.O.F.
-(SB 1998), redirected \$47 of the existing title lien revenues being deposited in the General Revenue Fund to the State Transportation Trust Fund.
-Deposits to the State Transportation Trust Fund resulting from the redirect are limited to \$200 million in any fiscal year; any collections in excess of the \$200 million cap are deposited in the General Revenue Fund.
+(SB 1998), redirected \$47 of the title lien revenues then deposited in the General Revenue Fund to the State Transportation Trust Fund.
+Deposits to the State Transportation Trust Fund resulting from the redirect were limited to \$200 million in any fiscal year; any collections in excess of the \$200 million cap were deposited into the General Revenue Fund.
+From the same \$47 portion of title fees, Chapter 2022-155 redirected an additional \$30 million to the Highway Safety Operating Trust Fund.
+General Revenue was limited to collections in excess of the \$200 State Transportation Trust fund cap and the \$30 million Highway Safety Operating Trust Fund cap - a total trust fund cap of \$230 million.